15 Best Tips for How to Have a Successful Garage Sale

-Stage Large, higher-priced items in front
+Stage Large, big-ticket items in front

-Put all items like furniture, large appliances, and artwork as close to the entrance as possible to quickly catch the shopper’s attention.
+Display expensive items like furniture, large appliances, and artwork as close to the entrance as possible to quickly catch the shopper’s attention.

-Organize like items together
+Organize similar types of items together

-Keep like items together in one area.
+Keep items together in one area.

 Organize the clothing